eldanc/eldanc.github.io/index.md

 	{%- include social.html -%}
 </div>

-I am a PhD student in the <a href="http://tidel.mie.utoronto.ca/" style="color: black;">Toronto Intelligent Decision Engineering Laboratory</a>, supervised by <a href="https://www.mie.utoronto.ca/mie/faculty/beck" style="color: black;">Prof. J. Christopher Beck</a>.
-My research interests include deep learning, heuristic search and optimization, and scalable data mining.
+I am a PhD student in the <a href="http://tidel.mie.utoronto.ca/" style="color: black;">Toronto Intelligent Decision Engineering Laboratory</a>, supervised by <a href="https://www.mie.utoronto.ca/mie/faculty/beck" style="color: blue;">Prof. J. Christopher Beck</a>.
+I am also a member of the <a href="http://www.da.utoronto.ca/" style="color: blue;">Fujitsu Co-Creation Research Laboratory</a> and affiliated with the <a href="http://www.cs.toronto.edu/kr/" style="color: blue;">Knowledge Representation Group</a>.
+My research interests include machine and deep learning, heuristic search and optimization, and scalable data mining.

 <style>
 ul#keywords li {